Google Cloud Results

 DTDC had operated a traditional technology operation including in-house infrastructure located in a mid-sized data centre at its Bangalore headquarters.
 This in-house data centre housed a completely virtualised server-storage environment and connected to all 522 offices by MPLS link or internet-based VPN services.
 The business also operated a small disaster recovery facility in another city in India.

 However, DTDC realised its technology operation could not deliver the agility, flexibility, and performance needed for the business to thrive in a highly disrupted industry.
 Its technology leaders started reviewing their options and in early 2017 adopted a policy that embraced external models such as public cloud services.
-The business moved its SAP HANA relational database management into the cloud and now is considering using Google Cloud Platform to host its core enterprise resource planning system.
 Google Cloud Platform also gives DTDC the ability to analyse data in order to improve the efficiency and predictability of its services.

 An opportunity for change